siddhartha-gadgil/DeptWeb/_seminars/2022/2022-12-05-saudamini-nayak.md

 s(L)= \frac{1}{2}(m+n-2)(m+n-1)+n+1-\dim \mathcal{M}(L).
 \end{equation}
 Clearly $s(L) \geq 0$ and structure of $L$ with $s(L)=0$ is known.
-We obtain classification all finite dimensional nilpotent Lie supealgebras with $s(L) \leq 2$.
+We obtain classification all finite dimensional nilpotent Lie superalgebras with $s(L) \leq 2$.

 We hope, this leads to a complete classification of the finite